GameClay/FlightlessManicotti/README.markdown

 * Empower the scripter.

 ## Runtime
+_Keep it small.
+Keep it simple.
+Keep it fast._

 The runtime is a shared library, but can be compiled as a static library if necessary for the target-platform.
 The runtime is fast, minimal, and focused on real-time tasks.

 The runtime appears to be 'missing' several features which you would expect.